javierquevedo/flok/README.md

     ./node_modules/.bin/lessc dev/less/flok.less > public/css/flok.css

 ## Version History

+### 0.4.0 - 2014-11-28
+* Removed Homepage, default component can be configured
+* Added Activity Component
+* Added backend testing
+* Updated dependencies, notably now using angular 1.3
+* Updated components now loaded using modular system
+* Updated config can now be accessible by components
+* Updated core now has a prototype users concept

 ### 0.3.0 - 2014-07-18
 * Switched whole application to ExpressJS instead of Symfony.
 * Added basic storage of the data from the Time component in a MongoDB database.